 4) Best footy club in the world

 We might be slightly biased with this one, but Burnley FC is the pride and joy of our town.
 The premier league club has gone from a strength to strength under the strong, long-lasting management of Sean Dyche.
-But, with the club’s performance aside, there’s nothing better than a vibrant match day at Turf Moor.
-You may not even be a football fan, but the atmosphere at our stadium is second to none and it’s an experience we think everyone should try.
+But, with the club’s performance aside, we seriously miss the vibrant match days at Turf Moor.
+You may not even be a football fan, but the atmosphere at our stadium is second to none and it’s an experience we think everyone should try once restrictions have eased.